jwestfall69/eotl_class_limits/README.md

 This will flag the player as wanting to be [class].
 When the player dies it will switch them to [class] if [class] is below its class limit.

 !wantclass is persistent across rounds but not map changes.
-When a client becomes their wanted class, it will auto-remove the wanted for them.
+When a client becomes their wanted class, it will clear the wantclass for them.

 !wantclass called without any args will clear the wanted class if they have a one, else it will print the command usage.